 Instructions

-First, cook the rice according to package directions.
+First, start off by cooking the rice according to package directions.

 While the rice is cooking prepare the curry.